Legal framework for digital public administration services

 E-Invoicing Directive

-Directive on electronic invoicing in public procurement
+Directive 2014/55/EU on electronic invoicing in public procurement

 EU Directive on Network and Information System Security